dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Reviewed source code updates from Shaharoz related with front-end for unfolding flanges onto bridge
   - Attended the scrum meeting about capacity pie charts
-  - Added PDProProcessSettings class to python scripting
+  - Added PDProProcessSettings class to Python scripting
   - Enabled define process settings for progdieprocess from scripting terminal
   - Enabled generating 2d and 3d processes for progdieprocess from scripting terminal
   - Enabled generating summary for progdieprocess from scripting terminal